Safeguarding and Child Protection at

 Staff, Volunteers, Students and Governors at Hartley Primary School are committed to safeguarding and promoting the welfare of all children.
 Through our curriculum we teach children to stay safe and happy.
 We endorse the understanding that any problem or worry that they may have is legitimate, and encourage children to share their concerns with a trusted adult.
 Robust safeguarding procedures are in place to support families, children and staff at Hartley.
 This means that all concerns are passed through trained designated members of staff responsible for safeguarding and child protection.

-- Designated Safeguarding Lead – Mrs K Bhangra (Deputy Head Teacher)
+- Designated Safeguarding Lead – Mrs K Rees (Deputy Head Teacher)

-- Deputy Designated Safeguarding Leads – Mrs L McClay (Head Teacher) and Mr J Berry (Deputy Head Teacher)
+- Deputy Designated Safeguarding Leads – Mrs L McClay (Head Teacher) and Ms K Bhangra (Deputy Head Teacher)

 - LADO (Local Authority Designated Officer) - Nick Pratt